jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   counterfeit, countermove)
   - from Anglo-French countre-, French `contre-`, from Latin contra "opposite, contrary to, against, in return," also used as a prefix (see `contra` (prep., adv.)
-- `de`: opposite, remove, reduce (e.g. deform, deviate, describe, demote)
+- `de`: opposite, remove, reduce (e.g. deform, deviate, describe, demote, debate, deserve)
   - used to add the meaning "opposite", "remove", or "reduce" to a noun or verb:
 - `detrite`: erosion (e.g. detrition)
 - `di`: two, double, twice, twofold; apart, asunder(e.g. direct, divergence)